“If you can’t beat them, arrange to have them beaten.”

 So go for it.
 Buy Nobody’s Life.
 Put your face on it.
 Make it your face book.

 In that way, even if your parents aren’t Somebodies, you can become an author-ized Somebody without writing a word, without even knowing how to write.
 Nobody would know the difference, and your ambition would be fulfilled.
+There are multiple printing companies such as the ones at Printivity who can help turn this dream into a reality.
 Without really joining them, you would beat all the Somebodies at their own game of having nothing to say but self-serving bullshit.
 As for a multi-million dollar contract, you know what George Carlin says about the American dream: “The reason they call it the American Dream is because you have to be asleep to believe it.”
 So don’t be greedy.
 That deal is not for you.

 Being Somebody is the best revenge.
 Even if it involves a bit of “truthful hyperbole.”